MicroEJ/docs/Tutorials/gettingstarted/Step10.rst

    }

 .. note::
-   Don't forget to add the Stylesheet to the Desktop
+   Don't forget to add the Stylesheet to the Desktop.

 .. image:: images/font.png
     :align: center